 All livestock is subject to availability.

-In order to calculate shipping of eggs we require:
+To calculate the shipping of eggs we require:

 Your postal code determines shipping costs along with box size and weight